 There are fights in the film and they are really cool, but I didn’t find the lack of action to be a hindrance of the film but gave it a new direction in the way Superhero films are on the big screen.

 The storyline is about how the Watchmen have been outlawed by President Nixon in 1985 America, and they’re starting to be killed off, with America on the verge of nuclear war with Russia, the Watchmen finally have had enough of being in hiding, and try and solve who is behind the murders.

 I loved the fact that they’re not really ‘Superhuman’, but more badass Heroes who are strong and would beat you up and down the street all day long.
-There’s a real grit and rawness to this film that I found very appealing.
+There’s real grit to this film that I found very appealing.

 Out of all the Watchmen, I liked Rorschach’s character the best.
 Mostly because he had the best lines, best fights and he never faltered in the way he saw things.
 He seemed to be the truest hero of the bunch and probably the toughest.

-I also liked the fact that these weren’t your normal sugar coated topping superheroes like how Superman won’t kill people.
+I also liked the fact that these weren’t your normal sugar-coated topping superheroes like how Superman won’t kill people.
 The Watchmen will kill you if necessary and won’t think twice in doing so.
-Rorschach’s prison break being one of the best scenes, if not the best, of the film.
+Rorschach’s prison break is one of the best scenes, if not the best, of the film.

 Even the ending had a valid reasoning in some weird twisted sense and I like these kinds of endings as it’s not always about the bad guy losing and the good guy getting the girl.

 Don’t want to go into much more detail as I’m going to let slip some of what happens at the end.